17hats

 What users consistently praise: the professional look of Smart Files, fast setup, strong mobile experience, and intuitive visual pipeline.
 Users in creative industries -- photographers, event planners, designers -- tend to be the most enthusiastic.

-What users consistently criticize: the February 2025 price increase (Starter jumped 89% from $19/month to $36/month), feature gating on the Starter plan, slow payment deposits compared to competitors, and limited data export options when trying to leave the platform.
+What users consistently criticize: the February 2025 price increase (Starter jumped 89% from $19/month to $36/month), feature gating on the Starter plan, slow payment deposits (one reviewer noted a Wednesday payment does not arrive until at least Monday, compared to next-day deposits on Square), and limited data export options when trying to leave the platform.
 On the HoneyBook community forum, users reported that Automations 2.0 removed capabilities they relied on daily, including project-date triggers and mid-automation email editing.
-The Trustpilot score of 3.5/5 suggests a meaningful gap between the polished marketing and the actual experience for some users.
+The Trustpilot score of 3.5/5 across 570 reviews suggests a meaningful gap between the polished marketing and the actual experience for some users.

 Feature 17hats HoneyBook